When it comes to cleaning your pearly whites, is your choice of toothbrush really that important?

 So, seriously consider making this investment and book a clean with your dentist so that the right brushing technique can be demonstrated – I promise your teeth and gums will be glad you did.

-Why wait – book your next dental appointment now by calling Hobart holistic dentist Dr. Dirk Jacobsen at the Dental Pod on 6234 5114.
+Why wait – book your next dental appointment now by calling the Dental Pod on 6234 5114.

 Because it’s time to think differently about your dental health……….